onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "What will undo any boundary is the awareness that it is our vision, and not what we are viewing, that is limited." - [James Carse](https://www.goodreads.com/quotes/1008474-what-will-undo-any-boundary-is-the-awareness-that-it)

+> "There is but one choice: to rise to the task of the age." - [Solzhenitsyn](https://twitter.com/AI_Solzhenitsyn/status/1586885665672908800)

+> "Success is one of the possible outcomes." - [Elon Musk](https://adamfairhead.com/p1564/#:~:text=%E2%80%9CSuccess%20is%20one%20of%20the%20possible%20outcomes.%E2%80%9D)

+> "In a gentle way, you can shake the world." - [Mahatma Gandhi](https://www.goodreads.com/quotes/67525-in-a-gentle-way-you-can-shake-the-world)

+> "Impossible is just a big word thrown around by small men who find it easier to live in the world they've been given than to explore the power they have to change it.
+Impossible is not a fact.
+It's an opinion.
+Impossible is not a declaration.
+It's a dare." - [Muhammad Ali](https://www.goodreads.com/quotes/121663-impossible-is-just-a-big-word-thrown-around-by-small)

+> "I know of no better life purpose than to perish in attempting the great and the impossible." - [Friedrich Nietzsche](https://www.goodreads.com/quotes/140961-i-know-of-no-better-life-purpose-than-to-perish)

 > "Only by making technical systems that offer a variety of mechanisms for checking concentrations of power and by simultaneously building social ideologies constantly on the lookout for failure modes of these mechanisms can we hope to succeed where previous attempts at decentralizing authority have failed." - [Liberation Through Radical Decentralization, by Vitalik Buterin](https://medium.com/@VitalikButerin/liberation-through-radical-decentralization-22fc4bedc2ac#:~:text=Only%20by%20making,authority%20have%20failed.)